 The National Assessment Program provides a wealth of data and information that are used by schools, governments and education authorities to inform decisions about the education of young Australians.

 The report of the national analysis of NAPLAN results is released to the public in two stages.

 The first stage summary (preliminary) information is released in August.
 This report shows preliminary results at each year level and domain by state and territory and nationally.

 The second stage is the full national report is released after further data analyses and includes final results by gender, Indigenous status, language background other than English status, parental occupation, parental education, and geolocation at each year level and for each domain of the test.

 ACARA looks forward to working with states and territories to analyse this unique data set – allowing us to see how students have progressed in the important areas of literacy and numeracy across the years of schooling.

-See the interactive report on our NAPLAN results page of this website; the PDF of the report is below.
+See the interactive report on our NAPLAN results page of this website; the PDF of the National Report is below.

 NAPLAN technical reports